|

 Keret was reasonably sure that the elf and the dwarf had not

-A quick glance around told him that nothing had been disturbed.
+A quick glance round told him that nothing had been disturbed.

 He sat down on the brick bench and opened the bag.

-But then he started to think: Why is a princess carrying a brass
+But then he started thinking: Why is a princess carrying a

-lamp?
+brass lamp?
 It's broad daylight.
-And if it was dark she would be carrying
+And if it was dark she would

-a lantern not a lamp.
+be carrying a lantern not a lamp.
 He looked at it more closely.
-It has no

 He gave the lamp a good shake.
 Empty.

-be gold.
-I'll take it to Old Yarih and see what he'll give me
+but it must be gold.
+I'll take it to Old Yarih and see what he'll

 The djinn opened his eyes.